Price of information in games of chance: a statistical physics approach: Conclusions and Outlook

 \section{Conclusions and Outlook}

+We have examined the decision-making process of a set of agents in the context of a broad range of stochastic games in which some ``players'' may possess valuable information about previous realizations of the game.
+We propose a statistical physics framework to tackle the problem of pricing information exchange and explore the effect of information asymmetry on the players' pay-off.
+We thus offer a guideline to the reader interested in applying the framework to a particular game, emphasizing on the necessary modelling decisions required.

-We have considered a simple game of chance, where $N$ players pay a fee $\phi$ (which can be set, without loss of generality, to one) to be able to independently place a bet on the outcome of a biased coin, and they will share the entry fees pot if their bet is successful.
-We assume that none of the players is aware of the actual coin bias, but will estimate it based on the information they hold about past outcomes of the game.
+We have then specialized our analysis to a simple binary-outcome game of chance, where a fixed number $N$ of players pay a fee $\phi$ (which can be set, without loss of generality, to one) to be able to independently place a bet on one of the two possible outcomes of an unknown underlying stochastic process, which they model as a biased coin.
+At each round, all (if any) players placing a successful bet will split the entry fees pot as pay-off.
+We assume that none of the players is aware of the actual ``coin'' bias (or whether the process is indeed a coin toss), but will estimate it based on the information they hold about past outcomes of the game.

 In particular, player 1 (the \emph{data holder}) is assumed to hold a long string of $R\gg 1$ past outcomes of the coin toss and number $H$ of Heads showing therein, which they can either decide to use exclusively to improve their betting performance, or partially share with player 2 in exchange for a fee.